Paul Root Wolpe: History

 Wolpe was born on February 26, 1957, in Charleston, South Carolina.
 He completed his undergraduate degree in the sociology and psychology of religion at the University of Pennsylvania.
 Wolpe earned an M.A., M.Phil., and PhD from Yale University.
 He spent 3.5 years in the Department of Psychiatry at Jefferson Medical College.
 Wolpe returned to the University of Pennsylvania, where he taught for over 20 years.
-He was a Senior Fellow of Penn’s Center for Bioethics where he directed the Scattergood Program for the Applied Ethics of Behavioral Health and the Program in Psychiatry and Ethics at the School of Medicine.
-He moved to the faculty of Emory University in 2008.
+He was a Senior Fellow of Penn's Center for Bioethics where he directed the Scattergood Program for the Applied Ethics of Behavioral Health and the Program in Psychiatry and Ethics at the School of Medicine.
+He had appointments in the Departments of Psychiatry and Medical Ethics in the School of Medicine, and in the Department of Sociology in the College.
+He moved to the faculty of Emory University in 2008, where he holds appointments in Medicine, Psychiatry, Pediatrics, Neuroscience and Biological Behavior, and Sociology.

 Teaching and publications

 Wolpe has written over 150 articles, editorials, encyclopedia articles, and book chapters in sociology, medicine, and bioethics, as well as general ethics.
 He co-authored the textbook Sexuality and Gender in Society, and the end-of-life guide Behoref Hayamim: In the Winter of Life.

+Dr. Wolpe was named one of Trust Across America’s “Top 100 Thought Leaders in Trustworthy Business Behavior,” and won the 2011 World Technology Network Award in Ethics.
+Dr. Wolpe has been chosen by Faculty Row as a “SuperProfessor” and by The Teaching Company as a "Superstar Teacher of America.”
+His TED Talk Talk has over 2 million views, and he was profiled in the November, 2011 The Atlantic Magazine as a “Brave Thinker of 2011.”